The Peoples List

 Egyptian tribe settled in Pathros, name of the Upper Egypt.

 The "Sea Peoples", that were originally settled in the coasts of the Eastern Mediterranean Sea and in the islands, mainly in the area between the South of Canaan and the Nile Delta.
-These peoples were the following: Shekelesh, Shardana, Tsikel or Thekker, Akhaiusha or Ekwesh, Danauna or Denyen, Masa or Meshuesh, Uashesh, Teresh or Tursha, Keshesh or Karkisha, Lukka or Rukka, and Labu.
-Some of them are easily recognizable:
+These peoples were the following: Peleset, Shekelesh, Shardana or Sherden, Teresh or Tursha, Keshesh or Karkisha, Tsikel or Tzekker, Akhaiusha or Ekwesh, Danauna or Denyen, Masa or Meshuesh, Uashesh, Lukka or Rukka, and Labu.
+They were all probably Levantine peoples, which either were assimilated within the Philistines and Canaanites or emigrated westwards to other coastlands of the Mediterranean Sea.

 Pelesati: the original Philistines, that subsequently mixed with Cretans and the Anakim.